ingridhoffman/Employee-Summary-Page/README.md

 ### Tests

-Test files are included with this application in the test folder.
-Currently, only Employee, and Manager tests pass.
+Test files for class scripts are included with this application in the test folder.
+All tests pass.